Oil Painting Workshop – 2 Junie 2018

 - landscape drawings or photographs of a landscape you want to paint.

 - Palette, liquin (Winsor & Newton), brushes, a jar, kitchen roll, palette knife, cotton buds.

 - Purified linseed oil.

 - We have table easels.
-If you wish to paint from life for the landscapes, please bring a stand easel.
+If you wish to paint from life for the landscapes, please bring a standing easel.